andreea-lipan/cozy-desk-micro-frontends/README.md

 By the end, you'll have a working digital desktop with two independently deployable micro frontends!

+## Part 1: Creating Your First Micro Frontend

+In this section, we'll create the Tea Tracker micro frontend - a standalone Angular application that tracks your tea consumption.

 ### Step 1: Create a New Angular Application